Symbolic Landscapes

 Night thickened, flew alongside, caught at the riders’ cloaks and, tearing them from their shoulders, exposed the deceptions.
 And when Margarita, blown upon by the cool wind, opened her eyes, she saw how the appearance of them all was changing as they flew to their goal.

-Bulgakov’s cavalcade takes flight from a punished Moscow during the Soviet era.
-The cavalcade flies over mists of ignorance and through vast stretches of darkness.
+Bulgakov’s cavalcade takes flight from a punished Moscow during the darkest decade of Soviet repression, the 1930s.
+This decade included Stalin’s purges and the Holodomor, the death by hunger that killed over two million Ukrainians.
+Bulgakov’s cavalcade flies over mists of ignorance and through vast stretches of darkness.
 At the end of the Night Flight, the riders shed their deceptions as they ride toward the dawn.
-Their clothes fall into the misty swamps below and they fly toward absolution, reconciliation, and redemption.
+Their clothes fall into the misty swamps below as they fly toward absolution, reconciliation, and redemption.
+(I examine this Night Ride in 🐎 Magic Black Horses).

-The redemption Bulgakov suggests isn’t a minor one, but includes the redemption of Pilate.
+The redemption Bulgakov suggests isn’t a minor one, but includes the redemption of Pilate, the Roman governor blamed for Christ’s crucifixion.
 Applying this to the present crisis, we might say that no matter what atrocities the Russians commit in Ukraine — from glide-bombs to stealing children — and no matter how long it takes for them to realize their error, we can still imagine an end to all of this hatred and violence.

 In Bulgakov’s novel, Pilate broods for two thousand years over his treatment of Christ.
-We can only hope that it won’t take two thousand years for Russia to change course.
+We can only hope that it won’t take a quarter of a percent that long for Russia to change course.
 For three years now the West has been saying that all it takes to end this war is for Russia to stop prosecuting it.
 And, who knows, perhaps Russia will decide to 🔴 stop attacking Ukraine and stop careening into the wild in an imperialistic madness.

 Perhaps Russia will 🟡 reflect deeply on what it will lose by destroying its connection with its Ukrainian neighbour.
 The reflection will have to be a deep one, perhaps in the manner of a Jesuits’s examination of conscience, or in the manner of Zosima in Dostoevsky’s The Brothers Karamazov (1880).
 Zosima extends the Christian ideal of the admission of guilt & the universality of forgiveness to everything — to ourselves, to those who betray us, and to the sins we don’t understand.
 He even suggests that we ask forgiveness of the birds in the trees.
 The birds who sing their songs and fly like gods through the air.
 The birds we often shoot, eat, put in cages, and treat like stupid animals.